TruscaPetre/ChatGPT-edge-extension-tracker/README.md

 ## Development

-After you try to use the extension, you may find error messages in the page `edge://extensions`, near the name of the extension, by clicking the button `Errors`.
+After you try to use the extension, you may find errors.
+One place to find error messages is in the page `edge://extensions`, near the name of the extension.
+By clicking the button `Errors` you can see more details.

 After you fix those errors to test the fix, first you should clear the page of errors by pressind the button `Clear all`.
 Than you should return to the `edge://extensions` page, than click on the `reload` button.

 Now you should test again the extension.
+For that please check the [Testing.md](Testing.md)

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License